kadirgulluoglu/HepsiBuradaApi/README.md

 # 🎉 HepsiBurada API 🚀

 Welcome to the **HepsiBurada API** documentation!
-This API powers various features for user authentication, product and brand management, using a robust architecture and modern technologies.
+This API supports features like user authentication, product and brand management, built on a robust architecture.
 Let's dive into the details! 🔍

 ## Table of Contents
 - [Overview](#overview)